natasiia/DHMAS/README.md

 ->     ('patient3', 40, 'Male', 'Diabetes', 'Insulin', 'Medicaid', 20);

-ok now in postman again do the auth its baisc auth and than itll say generated password in the terminal but you can do post for healthdata with this in json firstly in headers section its key is content-type and value is application/json than normal thing {
+ok now in postman again do the auth its basic auth and than itll say generated password in the terminal so copy and paste that username is User but you can do post for healthdata with this in json firstly in headers section its key is content-type and value is application/json than normal thing {